 Be sure to take your dog's coat off once you are indoors so your dog can return to his normal temperature.
 You do not want him to overheat!

-When the cold ice meets your pup's paw pads for the first time, he may be in for a shock or scare.
+When the cold ice meets your dog's paws for the first time, he may be in for a shock or scare.
 Usually, dog are not a fan of cold and wet paw pads, especially when the snow can collect in between their toes for an unpleasant icy experience.
 So what can you do to keep your pooch feeling confident and comfortable for his first run in the powder?

-Invest in a pair of booties so your dog can walk in the snow with his paws protected.
+Invest in a pair of dog boots so your dog can walk in the snow with his paws protected.
 Just be sure that his booties are the perfect fit.
 They should be nice and snug!
-Booties are a matter of preference for your pooch, so if your dog isn't digging his fancy new shoes, not to worry.
+Dog booties are a matter of preference for your pooch, so if your dog isn't digging his fancy new shoes, not to worry.
 There are other ways to protect your pupper's paws.

 Be sure to trim hair in between your dog's toes, wipe down wet footsies after a romp in the snow, and soothe dry or cracked paw pads with paw wax before your friend goes outside to play again!